ari-git/datasciencecoursera/README.md

-## Journey into Data Scisnce begins!!
+## Journey into Data Science begins!!